How To Prepare Your Media for a Vub

 Driving Data is the new performance that you want to transfer to your Source Media.
 This can come from alternate takes, alternate shots, or ADR.

-1. You can use video or audio as Driving Data.
+You can use video or audio as Driving Data.

-If you upload a video file and it contains both video and audio, we will use the video to "copy and paste" the actor's performance onto the Source Media.
+- If you upload a video file and it contains both video and audio, we will use the video only to "copy and paste" the actor's performance onto the Source Media.
 The video will drive the new performance, while the audio will be the audio played in the final vub.

 Do not use video of a different actor to transfer performance to the actor in your Source Media - this can lead to poor results.

-If you upload audio as Driving Data, we will use that audio to generate the performance.
+- If you upload audio as Driving Data, we will use that audio to generate the performance.

 Make sure your Source Media and Driving Data work well together